greenygh0st/greenygh0st/README.md

 I wear many cool hats there like:
 - Developer/Engineer 👨‍💻
 - Architect/Lead
-- DevOps ✨(keeping all the lights blinking and the logs green)
+- DevOps & Resiliency ✨(keeping all the lights blinking and the logs green)
 - Code Reviewer for contract workers and others

 At my day job I work with and on some pretty cool tech/ideas including but in no way limited to: